Song thrush: Behaviour and ecology

 The song thrush is not usually gregarious, although several birds may roost together in winter or be loosely associated in suitable feeding habitats, perhaps with other thrushes such as the blackbird, fieldfare, redwing and dark-throated thrush.
 Unlike the more nomadic fieldfare and redwing, the song thrush tends to return regularly to the same wintering areas.

 This is a monogamous territorial species, and in areas where it is fully migratory, the male re-establishes its breeding territory and starts singing as soon as he returns.
 In the milder areas where some birds stay year round, the resident male remains in his breeding territory, singing intermittently, but the female may establish a separate individual wintering range until pair formation begins in the early spring.

 During migration, the song thrush travels mainly at night with a strong and direct flight action.
 It flies in loose flocks which cross the sea on a broad front rather than concentrating at short crossings (as occurs in the migration of large soaring birds), and calls frequently to maintain contact.
 Migration may start as early as late August in the most easterly and northerly parts of the range, but the majority of birds, with shorter distances to cover, head south from September to mid-December.
 However, hard weather may force further movement.
 Return migration varies between mid-February around the Mediterranean to May in northern Sweden and central Siberia.
-Vagrants have been recorded in Greenland, various Atlantic islands, and West Africa.